trollfot/dolmen.app.authentication/src/dolmen/app/authentication/README.txt

 -------------------------------

 ``dolmen.app.authentication`` introduces another authenticator plugin meant to store and retrieve persistent principals.
-This plugin is container that can store IPrincipal objects and retrieve them following the IAuthenticatorPlugin's prescriptions.
+This plugin is a container that can store IPrincipal objects and retrieve them following the IAuthenticatorPlugin's prescriptions.